 The Satinsky Clamp is one of the most widely used surgical clamps on the market.
 The Satinsky Clamp is not a laparoscopic clamp, but rather it is used to perform open partial nephrectomy surgeries as shown in Figure 1.
 The clamp portion of the device is curved inwards, which is a preferable design for our client.
 Additionally, the handle of the clamp is comprised of a ratchet that can lock the clamp into different configurations.
 However, this ratchet is hard to unlock using only one hand and can become uncomfortable for the user.
 Furthermore, this design lacks the flexible shaft our client desires.
 There is a laparoscopic version of the Satinksy Clamp which has been used to perform two successful partial nephrectomies with parenchymal clamping [5].
-However, the length of the clamp is not large enough to accomadate most tumors.
+However, the length of the clamp, only 34 mm, is not large enough to accomadate most tumors[5].

-widely used in open partial nephrectomies [5].
+Figure 1: The Satinksy surgical clamp is widely used in open partial nephrectomies.
+[5]